 - Ethical Practices for Cooperative Management reviews ethical considerations and requirements for an RCM and the Cooperative Board of Directors.
 A requirement of Recertification every three years.

-SPRING 2017 RCM REGISTRATION IS NOW OPEN
+IN-PERSON SPRING 2017 RCM REGISTRATION IS NOW OPEN

 Interested in attending the next in-person training course and earning the RCM certification?
 Registration is now open for the next available in-person certification training for Thursday and Friday May 4-5, 2017 in Washington, DC.
 Download the registration form for more information.